TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 106/Psalms 106.45.md

 ---

-And he remembered for them his covenant, And repented according to the multitude of his lovingkindnesses.
+He remembered for them his covenant, and repented according to the multitude of his loving kindnesses.